laurence001/webdoc/README.md

 # Webdoc for WordPress (plugin)

-A WordPress plugin to easily create web documentaries, by controlling each element of the interface (typographies, text size, colors, etc. i.e. 18 options) and, for advanced users, with the possibility of adding more customization (CSS , Bootstrap 5.1).
+A WordPress plugin to easily create web documentaries, by controlling each element of the interface (typographies, text size, colors, etc. i.e. 18 options) and, for advanced users, with the possibility of adding more customization (CSS, Bootstrap 5.1).
 Available in French, English and Dutch.

 Current version: 1.1